anquanscan/sec-tools/README.md

 [sinker](https://github.com/mmartins000/sinker): Sinker is a Python tool to automate the execution of dockerized container scanning security tools merging their findings into one report.
 [BHR_Labs](https://github.com/blackhatruby/BHR_Labs): Black Hat Ruby book | Lab files | Buy the book https://www.amazon.com/dp/B08JHSF6GT
 [UnSAFE_Bank](https://github.com/lucideus-repo/UnSAFE_Bank): Vulnerable Banking Suite
 [usbguard](https://github.com/USBGuard/usbguard): USBGuard is a software framework for implementing USB device authorization policies (what kind of USB devices are authorized) as well as method of use policies (how a USB device may interact with the system)
+[exploit-CVE-2021-22204](https://github.com/UNICORDev/exploit-CVE-2021-22204): Exploit for CVE-2021-22204 (ExifTool) - Arbitrary Code Execution